-Business Analysis and Reporting (BAR)
+Business Analysis and Reporting

-Information Systems and Controls (ISC)
+Information Systems and Controls

-Tax Compliance & Planning (TCP)
+Tax Compliance and Planning

 The focus of the TCP discipline includes taxation topics involving more advanced individual and entity tax compliance.
 Content focused on personal financial planning and entity planning, inclusions and exclusions to gross income, and gift taxation compliance and planning could also be covered.
 Coverage of advanced entity tax compliance might include consolidated tax returns, multijurisdictional tax issues, and transactions between an entity and its owners.
-The tax treatments of the formation and liquidation of business entities could be included in entity planning.
+The tax treatments of the formation and liquidation of business entities could also be included in entity planning.

 2024 CPA Exam Structure Changes